 PROBLEM: It has been well documented by numerous sources that there is a need to provide adequate, sustainable, dedicated state financial resources to address the state-wide concerns related to lowa's water quality management issues.
-Specific concerns are the high level of nitrates and phosphorus that are entering our water system.
-In addition, there are on-going issues that must be addressed in our efforts to minimize future financial losses caused by flooding through effective flood mitigation programs.
+Specific concerns relate to the unacceptable high level of nitrates and phosphorus that are entering our water system.
+In addition, there are on-going issues that must be addressed in our efforts to minimize future losses caused by flooding through effective flood mitigation programs.